 A larger share of immigrants came to America seeking economic opportunities.
 However, because the price of passage was steep, an estimated one-half or more of the white Europeans who made the voyage did so by becoming indentured servants.
 Although some people voluntarily indentured themselves, others were kidnapped in European cities and forced into servitude in America.
 Additionally, thousands of English convicts were shipped across the Atlantic as indentured servants.

-Another group of immigrants who arrived against their will during the colonial period were black slaves from West Africa.
+Another group of immigrants who arrived against their will during the colonial period were enslaved people from West Africa.
 The earliest records of slavery in America include a group of approximately 20 Africans who were forced into indentured servitude in Jamestown, Virginia, in 1619.
-By 1680, there were some 7,000 African slaves in the American colonies, a number that ballooned to 700,000 by 1790, according to some estimates.
-Congress outlawed the importation of slaves to the United States as of 1808, but the practice continued.
-The U.S. Civil War (1861-1865) resulted in the emancipation of approximately 4 million slaves.
+By 1680, there were some 7,000 Africans in the American colonies, a number that ballooned to 700,000 by 1790, according to some estimates.
+Congress outlawed the importation of enslaved people to the United States as of 1808, but the practice continued.
+The U.S. Civil War (1861-1865) resulted in the emancipation of approximately 4 million enslaved people.
 Although the exact numbers will never be known, it is believed that 500,000 to 650,000 Africans were brought to America and sold into slavery between the 17th and 19th centuries.

 Immigration in the Mid-19th Century